 A real estate agent, and a REALTOR are the same thing…it’s a question of membership.
 A REALTOR is a member of the National Association of REALTOR’s.
 This organization has a Code of Ethics that all members must abide by.
 Does that mean that if you select someone that is NOT a REALTOR, you’ve done a bad thing?
 Absolutely NOT!
-I am a former REALTOR and I still follow that Code of Ethics.
+I was a REALTOR, then choose to drop my membership for a couple years, and I’m now once again a REALTOR.
+But even when I was not a REALTOR, I still follow that Code of Ethics.
 You’ll still get the same service from me.
 For me, it’s a membership thing.
 You should be concerned with the individual’s knowledge of the area you want to live in, as well as their overall knowledge of real estate.

 Establish Your Communication Plan